Dr. Jason Hoeksema, Assistant Professor

 Mariah is investigating variation in ectomycorrhizal interactions at multiple scales: the factors that drive variation in nutrient exchange rates (C:N, C:P) between Monterey pines and particular mycorrhizal fungi, as well as the environmental factors that drive variation in community composition of ectomycorrhizal and other fungi associated with roots of longleaf pine.

 Bridget is using experiments with loblolly pine (Pinus taeda) to explore the structure and consequences of genetic correlations among complex plant traits, including mycorrhizal and disease resistance traits.
 Her undergraduate honors thesis from John Thompson's lab at the University of California, Santa Cruz, was published in BMC Biology in 2008 (link).
 CV

 Ann is pursuing an M.S. in Biology as a fellow in our USDA-funded graduate training program in forest restoration ecology (link).
-Her research will investigate influences of forest management practices on community composition and function of mycorrhizal fungi.
+She is investigating influences of forest management practices on community composition and function of mycorrhizal fungi.